RuffBudda/21SIXTY-Scraper/README.md

 ### Webhook API

 1. Navigate to the "Webhook API" tab
-2. Enter your API key
-3. Test the webhook with a LinkedIn URL
+2. Test the webhook with a LinkedIn, Instagram, or website URL
-4. View request/response details
+3. View request/response details

 ### N8N Integration